biodaq/biovision/share/matlab/readme.md

 # matlab mex binary and examples

+First compile biovision_multidaq.c to a mex file.

+for matlab a mex compiler (gcc) must be installed. octave has preinstalled compiler per default (OS dependend). translate.m will do the job for you.

+**Windows:**

-we put matlab binary and example scripts into the same directory. to run the examples, you need to have biovisionMultiDaq.dll in your path.
+to run the examples, you need to have also biovisionMultiDaq.dll in your path.

+**Linux*

+biovision driver must be installed.

 ## prerequisites